LambBread/lipsum-cpp/README.md

 cmake --build build --config Release sudo cmake --install build # or "Administrator" terminal on Windows

+# From here, use find_package in your CMake project and/or use the CLI tool,
+# lpsmcpp-cli

-# Alternatively, do not install and use FetchContent or add_subdirectory in your project instead.
+# Alternatively, do not install and use FetchContent or add_subdirectory in your CMake project instead.
 ```